AgapeToolkit/agape-string/README.md

 `pluralize(input: string)`

 Adds an 's' to most words.
 Words that end in 'y' are changed to 'ies'.
 Words that end in s have 'es' appended to the word.
+Handles special cases like children and geese.

 `quantify(value: number, unit: string, plural?: string)`

 The value will be paired with the unit, either singular or plural form

+`singularize(input: string)`

+Converts a word to it's singular form if it is a plural.
+Removes the 's' from most words.
+Replacies 'ies' with 'y'.
+Removes 'es' from the end of a word.
+Handles special cases like 'child' and 'goose'.

+`snakify(input: string)`

+Converted to snake_case: lower case, word boundaries replaced with underscores.

 `titalize(input: number)`